DEFRA/ffc-helm-library/README.md

 * Template file: `_eks-service-account.yaml`
 * Template name: `ffc-helm-library.eks-service-account`

-A k8s `ServiceAccount` object configured for use on AWS's managed k8s service EKS.
+A K8s `ServiceAccount` object configured for use on AWS's managed K8s service EKS.

 A basic usage of this object template would involve the creation of `templates/eks-service-account.yaml` in the parent Helm chart (e.g. `ffc-microservice`) containing:

 ```
 {{- include "ffc-helm-library.eks-service-account" (list . "ffc-microservice.eks-service-account") -}}
 {{- define "ffc-microservice.eks-service-account" -}}
+# Microservice specific configuration in here
 {{- end -}}
 ```